 The high data volumes produced by existing and new instrumentation such as IBIS, SPINOR, FIRS, and ROSA, an instrument to measure Rapid Oscillations in the Solar Atmosphere, require an expansion in data storage and handling capabilities at the DST.
-The DST data handling system (0.5 TB) is currently near its maximum capacity.
-The IBIS camera upgrade alone will include the integration of IBIS into the DST data handling system; this will push storage requirements and bandwidth well beyond the current capacity.
-Hence, the data handling system has be expanded to 4 TB of storage for daily observations and 20 TB for long term (21 days or more) backup.
-A new 10 Gbs network switch has been purchased and will be installed on the observing table to allow instruments to write to the SAN at the sustained high data rates required by high-spatial resolution, high-cadence spectropolarimetry.
-Furthermore, the obsolete standard storage media, DLT tape, which is used to transfer data to users, has been completely replaced by removable hard drive with the eSATA transfer protocol for much higher throughput
+The DST data handling system is currently 4 Tb for storage of daily observations, and 20 Tb for long-term (21 days or more) storage.
+A new 10 Gbs network switch has been purchased and has been installed on the observing table to allow instruments to write to the SAN at the sustained high data rates required by high-spatial resolution, high-cadence spectropolarimetry.
+Furthermore, the obsolete standard storage media, DLT tape, which was used to transfer data to users, has been completely replaced by removable hard drive with the eSATA transfer protocol for much higher throughput.